rsmith93/HotelBMSAPI/README.md

 ## Logging

 A simple logging system has been added to the API to improve debugging, traceability, and production readiness.
+For the purposes of this demo it is available openly but in production this would be secured using an Admin role and authentication.

 ### What was added